mirzahusadzic/aiecho-react-chat/README.md

 ## Deployment

-This project is set up for static site deployment, perfect for platforms like GitHub Pages, Netlify, or Vercel.
+This project is set up for static site deployment, perfect for platforms like GitHub Pages.

 ### Building for Production